I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemprintticketprovider-convertdevmodetoprintticket.md

 <p><code>IPrintOemPrintTicketProvider::ConvertDevModeToPrintTicket</code> should return S_OK if the operation succeeds.
 Otherwise, this method should return a standard COM error code.</p>

 ## -remarks
 <p>The core driver calls the <code>IPrintTicketProvider::ConvertDevModeToPrintTicket</code> method with an input print ticket that is populated with public and Unidrv-private or Pscript5-private features.
-The plug-in is free to set <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> settings in the public part or in the plug-in's private part, based on settings in the input print ticket.
-In addition to setting new DEVMODEW items, the plug-in can modify existing settings in the public portion of the DEVMODEW structure.</p>

-<p>The DEVMODEW structure fields that correlate with the part of the DEVMODEW structure of interest to the client will already have been populated before <code>IPrintOemPrintTicketProvider::ConvertDevModeToPrintTicket</code> is called, including the public portion of the DEVMODEW structure and excluding the privately-defined values in the public portion of the DEVMODEW structure.</p>

-<p>The core driver calls the <code>IPrintTicketProvider::ConvertDevModeToPrintTicket</code> method with an input print ticket that is populated with public and Unidrv-private or Pscript5-private features.
-The plug-in is free to set <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> settings in the public part or in the plug-in's private part, based on settings in the input print ticket.
+The plug-in is free to set <a href="display.devmodew">DEVMODEW</a> settings in the public part or in the plug-in's private part, based on settings in the input print ticket.
 In addition to setting new DEVMODEW items, the plug-in can modify existing settings in the public portion of the DEVMODEW structure.</p>

 <p>The DEVMODEW structure fields that correlate with the part of the DEVMODEW structure of interest to the client will already have been populated before <code>IPrintOemPrintTicketProvider::ConvertDevModeToPrintTicket</code> is called, including the public portion of the DEVMODEW structure and excluding the privately-defined values in the public portion of the DEVMODEW structure.</p>